The Tax Court in Brief April 11 – April 16, 2021

 - The IRS has the burden of production with respect to the section 6654 addition to tax.
 7491(c).
 To satisfy that burden, the IRS, at a minimum, must produce evidence establishing that the taxpayer had a “required annual payment” as defined in Section 6654(d)(1)(B); Wheeler v.
 Comm’r, 127 T.C. at 211-12.

-Insight: The Flynn decision shows the uphill battle a taxpayer may face with the IRS in defending against the fraudulent failure to file penalty when the taxpayer engages in unlawful activities and attempts to conceal assets.
-Although the IRS bears the burden of proof in establishing fraud, the IRS can (and often times does) rely on circumstantial evidence to prove up applicability of the penalty.
+Tax Litigation Insight: The Flynn decision shows the uphill battle a taxpayer may face with the IRS in defending against the fraudulent failure to file penalty when the taxpayer engages in unlawful activities and attempts to conceal assets.
+Although the IRS bears the burden of proof in establishing fraud, the IRS can (and oftentimes does) rely on circumstantial evidence to prove up applicability of the penalty.